What Should An Employment Contract Under Dutch Law Include?

 In addition to this, the employer may choose to offer various types of bonuses as part of their compensation structure.
 These should be clearly outlined in the contract including criteria for eligibility and amount payable.

-Finally, it is essential for employers to adhere strictly to all aspects of their payment policies as laid out in the agreement so as not to violate local labor laws.
-Establishing well-defined payment terms can ensure compliance while also providing clarity over expectations between both parties involved in the employment relationship.
+Finally, employers should adhere strictly to all aspects of their payment policies as laid out in the agreement so as not to violate local labor laws.
+Establishing well-defined payment terms helps maintain compliance while also providing clarity over expectations between both parties involved in the employment relationship.
 With everything properly documented, disputes over pay or other related matters can be avoided going forward into termination provisions.

 Under Dutch law, an employment contract should include provisions related to termination.
 This section outlines the rights and obligations of both parties regarding dismissal or redundancy.